MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 <a id="2">2.</a> Battery life varies significantly with settings, usage and other factors.<br>
 <a id="3">3.</a> Service availability and performance subject to service provider's network.
 Contact your service provider for details, compatibility, pricing, SIM card, and activation.
 See all specs and frequencies at surface.com.<br>
 <a id="4">4.</a> Forrester Consulting, "A Forrester Total Economic Impact™ Study: Maximizing Your ROI from Microsoft 365 Enterprise with Microsoft Surface," commissioned by Microsoft, 2018.<br>
 <a id="5">5.</a> Surface Go and Surface Go 2 use a third-party UEFI and do not support DFCI.
-DFCI is currently available for Surface Studio 2+, Surface Pro 9 & Surface Pro 9 with 5G, Surface Laptop 5, Surface Laptop 4, Surface Laptop 3, Surface Laptop Studio, Surface Book 3, Surface Laptop SE, Surface Laptop Go 2, Surface Laptop Go, Surface Pro 8, Surface Pro 7+, Surface Pro 7, Surface Pro X, and Surface Go 3.<br>
-<a id="6">6.</a> Removable SSD is available on Surface Laptop Studio, Surface Pro 8, Surface Pro 7+, Surface Laptop 4, Surface Laptop 3, and Surface Pro X.